 100%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is an exceptionally well-crafted skill file that maximizes information density while maintaining clarity.
-It provides concrete, executable guidance for every aspect of shadcn/ui usage—from CLI commands to component composition patterns to preset management—with clear workflows, validation checkpoints, and well-organized progressive disclosure to detailed rule files.
-The correct/incorrect code pairs, component selection table, and quick reference section make it immediately actionable.
+It provides concrete, executable guidance for every aspect of shadcn/ui development — from CLI commands to component composition patterns to preset management.
+The progressive disclosure is excellent, with the main file serving as a comprehensive but scannable reference that links to detailed rule files for edge cases.

 | Dimension | Reasoning | Score |